feaselkl/Getting-Started-With-Spark-Streaming/PITCHME.md

 ### Capabilities

 Microsoft.Spark allows us to execute code in .NET DLLs or executables against Spark clusters.
-Key functioanlity:
+Key functionality:

 * Both C# and F# are supported.
 * Use the DataFrames API for Spark Structured Streaming.